hexian000/neosocksd/README.md

 ## Features

-- SOCKS4 / SOCKS4A / SOCKS5 / HTTP with no built-in support for authentication or encryption.
+- SOCKS4 / SOCKS4A / SOCKS5 / HTTP with no built-in support for encryption.
 - Transparent proxy.
 (Linux only)
 - Only TCP CONNECT requests are supported.
 - Lua scripts powered rule set.